k2view-academy/K2View-Academy/articles/30_web_framework/04_data_editor_overview.md

 # Data Editor

-Data Editor is a graphical web-based application used for viewing and editing Fabric [LU](/articles/06_LU_tables/01_LU_tables_overview.md) and [refences](/articles/22_reference(commonDB)_tables/01_fabric_commonDB_overview.md) tables tables.
+Data Editor is a graphical web-based application used for viewing and editing Fabric [LU](/articles/06_LU_tables/01_LU_tables_overview.md) and [reference](/articles/22_reference(commonDB)_tables/01_fabric_commonDB_overview.md) tables.
 Data Editor also shows the data structure and relationships between the tables within a Fabric LU scheme.

 The Data Editor is part of the K2View Web Framework.